ChalavaRamanjaneyaReddy/ChalavaRamanjaneyaReddy/README.md

 - 👋 Hi, I’m @ChalavaRamanjaneyaReddy
 - 👀 I’m interested in Full stack developer
-- 🌱 I’m currently learning Full stack java
+- 🌱 I’m currently learning mern stack developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...